hhillman231/computational-phenotype/TASKS/README_taskCode.md

 |Change Detection       | yes          | tbd      | tbd                                    | 20        |
 |Intertemporal Choice   | no           | tbd      | tbd                                    | 10*       |

-* 10 points is a flat rate, no bonus points are calculated based on performance due to the nature of the task being a subjective preference
+/* 10 points is a flat rate, no bonus points are calculated based on performance due to the nature of the task being a subjective preference

-## Suspicion Flags**
+## Suspicion Flags
 Suspicion flags have their own column in the data.
 They vary based on task (see Experiment Features table above). <br>